GeneralMills/pytrends/README.md

 * Google will send you an email saying that you had a new login after running this.
 * Rate Limit is not publicly known, let me know if you have a consistent estimate
   * One user reports that 1,400 sequential requests of a 4 hours timeframe got them to the limit.
 (Replicated on 2 networks)
+  * It has been tested, and 60 seconds of sleep between requests (successful or not) is the correct amount once you reach the limit.
 * For certain configurations the dependency lib certifi requires the environment variable REQUESTS_CA_BUNDLE to be explicitly set and exported.
 This variable must contain the path where the ca-certificates are saved or a SSLError: [SSL: CERTIFICATE_VERIFY_FAILED] error is given at runtime.

 # Credits